 Effect of COVID-19 on eCommerce: How to Deal with Changing Purchase Behaviour?

-The global coronavirus (COVID-19) pandemic has created a challenging business environment across nations.
+The market had not yet recovered completely from the delta variant when the omicron variant hit again.
+The global coronavirus (COVID-19) pandemic has time and again created a challenging business environment across nations.

 eCommerce businesses are being presented with many new challenges.
 International borders are closed, bricks and mortar stores have been shut, and people are requested to self-isolate at their respective homes.

-Consumer behaviour has been forced to change immediately, and change on a massive scale.
+Consumer behavior has been forced to change immediately, and change on a massive scale.

 Those in isolation or under lockdown can’t perform their usual routines.
-The retailers, mainly, are ordered to close their shops for safety reasons.
+The retailers, mainly, are ordered to close their shops for safety reasons or open shop for limited hours only.

 This global pandemic has a massive impact on eCommerce, as well.
 As a result of the lockdown, people are changing their shopping habits.

-People are avoiding public places and preferring to buy products in bulk.
+However, in this variant, the non-essential businesses are being ordered to close and both essential and non-essential items are being delivered across the country.
+People are still avoiding public places and preferring to buy products in bulk.
 Brands are required to adapt and be flexible to meet changing needs.

 Understanding the Concept of Bulk-buying

 According to a report by Statista, most people in India could not get essential groceries online in the month of March 2020.
-They anticipated the situation and had started purchasing essential items, such as hand sanitizers, masks,and household products.
+They anticipated the situation and had started purchasing essential items, such as hand sanitizers, masks, and household products.
+Many people are still adopting this approach during this variant.

 Purchasing Behavior of Men and Women